abhiyanpaudel/CAS_Final_Project/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

-## Acknowledgments

-- The Omega_h and MeshField teams for their robust mesh handling libraries
-- PETSc development team for their high-performance linear algebra framework
-- Kokkos team for their performance portability layer
-- The developers of the mesh generating scripts in the create_mesh directory that facilitate testing and validation

 > [!TIP]
 > Check the documentation of each dependency for more detailed information on their usage and capabilities.